YimingZhang07/quantbullet/README.md

 # quantbullet

-`quantbullet` is a toolkit for swift quantitative analysis for finance.
-My vision for this package is to
+`quantbullet` is a toolkit designed for streamlined quantitative analysis in finance.
+The goals for this package are:

-1. Provide a set of tools for fast prototyping of quantitative research ideas
+1. To provide a practical set of tools for prototyping quantitative research ideas.
-2. Implement and test the latest research ideas (mostly will come from academic papers) in a production-ready manner
+2. To integrate and test contemporary research findings, primarily from academic sources, ensuring they're actionable.

-The package is mainly for my personal use, so I will commit to maintaining it for a long time.
-However, I will be happy if it can help others as well.
+While I initially developed this package for my own needs, I intend to maintain it consistently.
+If it assists others in their endeavors, I consider that a success.

 ## Installation